shopware5/shopware/UPGRADE-5.6.md

     * `s_articles_prices`
     * `s_campaigns_mailings` to varchar limit of 15 for customer group key.
 * Changed plugin initialization to alphabetical by default
+* Changed elasticsearch/elasticsearch to 5.4.0
+* Changed ongr/elasticsearch-dsl to 5.0.6

 ### Removals